 Meet your physiotherapists

-Your physiotherapists in Pascoe Vale are Naveena and Dominic.
-Both Naveena and Aidan are passionate about getting you back on track with clear goals, communication and diagnosis of your problems.
+Your physiotherapists in Pascoe Vale are Naveena and Mouhamed.
+Both Naveena and Mo are passionate about getting you back on track with clear goals, communication and diagnosis of your problems.

 Meet your exercise physiologists